Lesson

 🧬 Nucleic Acids, Enzymes, Vitamins, and Lipids

-Understand DNA, RNA, enzyme characteristics, vitamin classification, lipid types, and dietary fibre — with agricultural examples and exam-ready one-liners.
+Understand DNA, RNA, enzyme characteristics, vitamin classification, lipid types, and dietary fibre through agricultural examples and clear conceptual explanations.

 Why These Biomolecules Matter in Agriculture